isomerpages/enterprisesg-switch/_about-us/About SWITCH.md

 In its seventh edition in 2022, SWITCH will return as a full physical conference, featuring various innovation programmes including the SLINGSHOT Startup Pitching Sector Finals and Grand Finals, a Sectoral Thought Leadership Stage, Market Access Sessions as well as Industry Exhibition Showcases and Roundtable sessions.
 > (inserts table of programming)

-> Click on the following links to find out more on the conference
+> Click on the following links to find out more on the conference.